networknt/light-doc/content/service/oauth/service/_index.md

 ---

-OAuth2 server has a list of services that cover standard OAuth2 grant flows and extended features like service on-boarding, client on-boarding, user management and public key certificate distribution.
+OAuth2 server has a list of services that cover standard OAuth2 grant flows and extended features like service on-boarding, client on-boarding, user management, token exchange, token chaining, scope calculation and public key certificate distribution.

-This document only describe the features and processes of each service.
+This document only describes the features and processes of each service.
 Please refer to [tutorial][] on how to access these services.

 * [Authorization Code][] - Login to OAuth2 and get authorization code
 * [Token Endpoint][] - Token endpoint of OAuth2 provider
-* [Service Registration][] - Service registration endpoint
+* [Service Registration][] - Service registration endpoints
-* [Client Registration][] - Client registration endpoint
+* [Client Registration][] - Client registration endpoints
-* [User Management][] - User management endpoint
+* [User Management][] - User management endpoints
 * [Key Distribution][] - Public key certificate distribution
 * [Refresh Token][] - Refresh token service
 * [Custom grant type][] - Client authenticated user grant type